We will build the following model:

 Finally, FloWorks objects start with all their inputs and outputs opened by default, so you need to make sure that you don't end up in the static situation on reset.
 Add the “Open inputs and close outputs” trigger to the On Reset event as well.
 Run the model; the final situation for this step should look as follows:

-Go into the properties of the tank and once more select the Triggers tab.
-Use the properties () button to open the
+Click the tank, find the existing On Empty trigger and use the properties () button to open the

-existing trigger logic for the On Empty trigger.
+existing trigger logic.
 Then use the Add () button at the bottom left to add another action to

 this trigger.
 From the “FloWorks basics” menu, select “Change product type”.
 The value